line/armeria/site/src/sphinx/server-access-log.rst

     // Using the mapper which sets an access logger with the given VirtualHost instance. sb.accessLogger(virtualHost -> {
-        // Write your access logger with the given VirtualHost instance.
         ....
+        // Return your access logger with the given VirtualHost instance. return ....
     });

     // You can use VirtualHostBuilder.accessLogger to specify your own logger for the VirtualHost.